tjbp/eloquent-joins/readme.md

 ### Licence

 Eloquent Joins is free and gratis software licensed under the [GPL3 licence](https://www.gnu.org/licenses/gpl-3.0).
 This allows you to use Eloquent Joins for commercial purposes, but any derivative works (adaptations to the code) must also be released under the same licence.
-Mustard is built upon the [Laravel framework](http://laravel.com), which is licensed under the [MIT licence](http://opensource.org/licenses/MIT).